Kaspersky Drops Antitrust Complaint After Microsoft Promises To Make Changes To Windows 10

 Yeah, I don't think so Microsoft.
 You already had your chance.
 And Kaspersky really screwed the pooch here when they backed off before the fix was provided.

-Time to notify the World Health Organization (Score:2)
+Time to notify the World Health Organization (Score:3)

 Breaking third-party software, then forcing their own version down your throat...that's the symptom.